-Before listing in July 2020, the management team completed the acquisition of five producing royalties.
-These generated gross revenue of approximately \$5.1 million in 2020 and together with the portfolio of Australian gold royalties acquired from South32 in February 2021 are expected to generate estimated gross revenue of approximately \$7.0 million to \$7.9M in fiscal 2021, with over 80% of revenue generated from gold production.
+Before listing in July 2020, the Company completed the acquisition of five producing royalties.
+These generated gross revenue of approximately \$5.1 million for the year ended December 31, 2020 and together with the portfolio of Australian gold royalties acquired from South32 in February 2021 generated gross revenue of \$6.6 million in fiscal 2021.